-The Microbiology Society is delighted to announce the winners of our 2021 Prizes, which will be awarded at our digital Annual Conference 2021, to be held from 26 April–30 April.
-The winners will also present their lectures as part of Annual Conference Online 2021.
+The Microbiology Society is pleased to announce the winners of our 2022 Prizes, which will be awarded at our Annual Conference 2022, to be held in Belfast from 4–7 April.
+The winners will also present their lectures as part of Annual Conference 2022.

 The Microbiology Society’s Prizes recognise excellence and are awarded to those making significant contributions in the field of microbiology, based on nominations received from the membership.

 Bonnie Bassler is a member of the National Academy of Sciences, National Academy of Medicine, and the American Academy of Arts and Sciences.
 She is a Howard Hughes Medical Institute Investigator and the Squibb Professor and Chair of the Department of Molecular Biology at Princeton University.
 Bassler received a B.S. in Biochemistry from the University of California at Davis, and a PhD in Biochemistry from the Johns Hopkins University.
 She performed postdoctoral work in Genetics at the Agouron Institute, and she joined the Princeton faculty in 1994.